Here’s What Can Happen If You Smoke Too Much Weed

 Brian is one of an estimated 2.7 million Americans who suffer from bouts of cannabinoid hyperemesis syndrome (CHS).
 This condition causes vomiting and pain in heavy marijuana users.
 It used to be a rare condition, but the recent changes in marijuana laws have resulted in a flare-up in the number cases.

 Dr. Eric Lavonas, director of emergency medicine at Denver Health and spokesman for the American College of Emergency Physicians, reports, “CHS went from being something we didn’t know about and never talked about to a very common problem over the last five years.”

 Can You Get Sick From Smoking Too Much Weed?

 Many marijuana users develop the syndrome after years of smoking pot, so they don’t make the connection to their habit.
 Yet, the pain and nausea are too severe to ignore.
 Patients can also become dehydrated, which can lead to kidney damage.

-Often misdiagnosed, CHS is frequently mistaken for a psychiatric or anxiety-related syndrome.
+Often misdiagnosed, Cannabinoid Hyperemesis Syndrome (CHS) is frequently mistaken for a psychiatric or anxiety-related syndrome.
 Appendicitis and bowel obstructions are also commonly suspected.

 Many CHS sufferers spend thousands of dollars on testing, and even surgery, in attempts to discover the cause of the symptoms.
 After multiple trips to doctors and emergency rooms, patients eventually receive the right diagnosis: “You’re smoking too much pot.”